AnouchkaDESMETTRE/HydrogenProject/README.md

 <img src="./laminar_stokes_scheme.png" width=800 />

- 2. *Definition of Finite Element Spaces:* Finite element spaces are defined for velocity (:v) and pressure (:p).
-For velocity, higher-order Lagrange elements (Lagrange{RefQuadrilateral, 2}()^dim) are used.
-For pressure, lower-order Lagrange elements (Lagrange{RefQuadrilateral, 1}()) are used.
-This means that for velocity (v), there are 9 x 2 = 18 degrees of freedom (`DofHandler`) per element (since it's a vector field in 2D), and for pressure (p), there are 4 DOFs per element.
+ 2. *Definition of Finite Element Spaces:* Finite element spaces are defined for velocity and pressure.
+For velocity, higher-order Lagrange elements `Lagrange{RefQuadrilateral, 2}()^dim` are used.
+For pressure, lower-order Lagrange elements `Lagrange{RefQuadrilateral, 1}()` are used.
+This means that for velocity, there are 9 x 2 = 18 degrees of freedom `DofHandler` per element (since it's a vector field in 2D), and for pressure (p), there are 4 DOFs per element.
 The total is then 18 + 4 = 22 DOFs per element.
-For the numerical integration of weak forms of equations on each element, quadrature rules (QuadratureRule{RefQuadrilateral}(5)) are defined."
+For the numerical integration of weak forms of equations on each element, quadrature rules `QuadratureRule{RefQuadrilateral}(5)` are defined.

  3. *CellValues:* `CellValues` objects (`cellvalues_v` and `cellvalues_p`) are created for the velocity and pressure finite element spaces and the quadrature rule.
 These objects efficiently calculate basis function values and their gradients at quadrature points within each mesh cell.

  4. *Boundary conditions:* First, consider the axis as a wall, imposing a no-slip condition (zero velocity) using the ConstraintHandler `ch`.
 The boundary conditions are then enforced during time integration through the `ferrite_limiter!(u, _, p, t)` function.

  5. *Matrix Assembly:* The code assembles the global mass matrix (M).
-Dealing only with v, we create blocks Mvv, Mvp, Mpv, and Mpp.
+Dealing only with v, we create 4 blocks `Mvv`, `Mvp`, `Mpv`, and `Mpp`.
 Then, the stiffness matrix (K) is assembled, implementing 3 blocks:
  * Block `A`: Viscous term + Porous media term (acting on velocity)
  * Block `Bᵀ`: Pressure term (acting on the momentum equation)
  * Block `B`: Incompressibility term (acting on the velocity equation)
  * The last block is zero because there are no direct pressure-pressure terms in the momentum equation.
 Finally, the matrices are allocated and assembled.

    * **Numerical Time Integration**